 A steel arm stretches out from the main walkway towards the junction of the Huon and Picton Rivers.
 Not for the faint-hearted, the cantilever is suspended almost 50 metres above ground level.
 We did say Tasmanian Adventure… but it all seems fairly safe.
 Now that I’m back on the ground, anyway!

 Want more from your Tasmanian adventure?
 How about a spot of cable hang gliding with Eagle Glide Hang Gliding then?
 We had several takers in our party and they all managed big smiles before, during and after the experience.
 I was not one of them.
 Well, someone had to take the photos!

 Friend of the Tasmanian Adventure Forest

 A family ticket to the Tahune AirWalk cost about $50 at the time of writing.
-Since our last visit, we have discovered you can become a Friend of the Forest.
+Since our last visit, we’ve discovered you can become a Friend of the Forest.
 This entitles you to take your (paying) interstate visitors along and receive a discount yourself.
 A very clever way of Forestry Tasmania encouraging return visits.
 But when they’re offering a Tasmanian adventure of this quality, I think it’s a win for everyone.